trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.7.1: Allows for War Within Pathfinder, /zm about working again. v 1.7.0: Updated for The War Within.
+v 1.7.2: Should allow mounting with Radiant Light in The Dawnbreaker dungeon. v 1.7.1: Allows for War Within Pathfinder, /zm about working again. v 1.7.0: Updated for The War Within.
 Better detection for skyriding ability. v 1.6.3: Fix for remix bug.